How to Become an iOS Developer

 1. Learn iOS Development Fundamentals

 If you want to be an iOS Developer, you should start by gaining a clear sense of what exactly development is.
-Development for iOS is an area of specialty, not a bubble; the same development process that brings other types of products from concept to market still applies.
+Development for iOS is an area of specialty, not a bubble; the same software development process that brings other types of products from concept to market still applies.
 If you’ve been working in development for a while, you can skip this step—but if you’re new to development and believe this is the industry you want to work in, you’ll first need to understand how it works and how you’re going to fit into it.
 You can accomplish this by taking a beginner’s development course, or even getting to know a few working Developers and asking them about what they do.

 2. Enroll in an iOS Developer Course